 The state of Idaho issued its first plates in 1913, with the price determined by the value of the vehicle.
 There were only 2,083 plates issued that year (each vehicle receiving a single plate).
 Motorcycles were not issued an actual license plate.
-Instead, the owners simply painted most famous product as WORLD FAMOUS POTATOES.
-In 1953 and 1956, the slogan was modified to read WORLD FAMOUS POTATO, but was shortened to FAMOUS POTATOES in 1957.
+Instead, the plate by proudly displaying an impressive Idaho potato that filled the entire plate.
+The 1940 plate commemorated 50 YEARS OF STATEHOOD, and from 1941 to 1946 the words SCENIC IDAHO appeared on Idaho plates.
+1947 plates proclaimed the state a

 Idaho has a long history of creative plate designs, in fact, it pioneered the concept.
-In 1928, Idaho became the first state in the nation to feature a graphic on a license plate by proudly displaying an impressive Idaho potato that filled the entire plate.
-The 1940 plate commemorated 50
+In 1928, Idaho became the first state in the nation to feature a graphic on a license